Breast cancer: Lifestyle

 All types of alcoholic beverages, including beer, wine, or liquor, cause breast cancer.

 Drinking alcoholic beverages increases the risk of breast cancer, even among very light drinkers (women drinking less than half of one alcoholic drink per day).
 The risk is highest among heavy drinkers.
 Globally, about one in ten cases of breast cancer is caused by women drinking alcoholic beverages.
 Alcohol use is among the most common modifiable risk factors.

 Obesity and diabetes increase the risk of breast cancer.
-A high body mass index (BMI) causes 7% of breast cancers while diabetes is responsible for 2%.
-At the same time the correlation between obesity and breast cancer is not at all linear.
+A high body mass index (BMI) causes 7% of breast cancers; diabetes mellitus is responsible for 2%.
+At the same time, the correlation between obesity and breast cancer is not at all linear.
 Studies show that those who rapidly gain weight in adulthood are at higher risk than those who have been overweight since childhood.
 Likewise, excess fat in the midriff seems to induce a higher risk than excess weight carried in the lower body.
 Dietary factors that may increase risk include a high-fat diet and obesity-related high cholesterol levels.

 Dietary iodine deficiency may also play a role in the development of breast cancer.

 Smoking tobacco appears to increase the risk of breast cancer, with the greater the amount smoked and the earlier in life that smoking began, the higher the risk.
 In those who are long-term smokers, the relative risk is increased by 35% to 50%.

 A lack of physical activity has been linked to about 10% of cases.
 Sitting regularly for prolonged periods is associated with higher mortality from breast cancer.
-The risk is not negated by regular exercise, though it is lowered.
+Regular exercise does not eliminate the risk, though it reduces it.

-Actions to prevent breast cancer include not drinking alcoholic beverages, maintaining a healthy body composition, avoiding smoking and eating healthy food.
+Actions to prevent breast cancer include not drinking alcoholic beverages, maintaining a healthy body composition, avoiding smoking, and eating healthy food.
 Combining all of these (leading the healthiest possible lifestyle) would make almost a quarter of breast cancer cases worldwide preventable.
 The remaining three-quarters of breast cancer cases cannot be prevented through lifestyle changes.

+Environmental exposure to higher levels of air pollution, specifically NO_{2}, has been related to increased incidence of breast cancer.
+Effects may be greater for certain types of breast cancer (ER+/PR+ > ER−/PR−) and menopausal stage (premenopausal > postmenopausal).
+Some results also support a connection between historical exposure to PM_{2.5} and increased incidence.
+A number of chemicals have been linked to breast cancer progression.
+Some may affect estrogen and the endocrine system, while others promote metastasis to secondary sites and resistance to chemotherapy.
+Environmental chemical disruptors include polychlorinated biphenyls, organochlorine pesticides, polycyclic aromatic hydrocarbons, and phthalates.

+Although the radiation from mammography is a low dose, it is estimated that yearly screening from 40 to 80 years of age will cause approximately 225 cases of fatal breast cancer per million women screened.

 Other risk factors include circadian disruptions related to shift-work and routine late-night eating.
-A number of chemicals have also been linked, including polychlorinated biphenyls, polycyclic aromatic hydrocarbons, and organic solvents.
-Although the radiation from mammography is a low dose, it is estimated that yearly screening from 40 to 80 years of age will cause approximately 225 cases of fatal breast cancer per million women screened.